 2. Attach the Tenda router.

-• Connect your computer or smartphone to a LAN port on the Tenda router using a LAN cable.
+- Use a LAN cable to connect your computer or smartphone to a LAN port on the Tenda router.

 3. Turn off the Tenda router’s DHCP.